 But you can refile for an AVO if the respondent doesn’t follow the conditions of the undertaking or promise.
 If the respondent contests or fights the application, then another date for a hearing will be set and it’s almost like a trial where the court hears evidence from both sides.
 If the respondent just doesn’t show up to the first hearing, the court will listen to the applicant and the reasons for making the request and then decide whether or not to give an AVO.

 You can read more about family violence on our website or contact me.
 Do what you need to do to protect yourself or your family and contact somebody who can help you.
-I’m Vanessa Mathews from Mathews Family Law & Mediation Services.
+I’m Vanessa Mathews from Mathews Family Law & Mediation Specialists.